 B. IF YOU MOURN OVER PERSONAL SIN

 The contextual progression of thought pertaining to mourning (pentheo) has to do with sorrowfulness over personal sin.
-It is a present participle meaning this outlook should be one of continuous action—reflective not only of personal repentance leading to salvation, but an ongoing attitude of nothing good dwells in [me], that is, in our flesh (Rom.
-7:18).
-The person who is poor in spirit realizes his personal bankruptcy — which necessitates personal mourning, grief and agony over one’s plight before a Holy and all-righteous God.
-James underscores this perspective on self when he writes, be miserable and mourn and weep; let your laughter be turned into mourning, and your joy to gloom.
-Humble yourselves in the presence of the Lord and He will exalt you” (4:8-10).
-Mourning, longing for a life free from sin, and to be with one’s Maker (cf. 2Cor.
-5:2, 8) in turn, per this passage, implores God’s attention, empowerment: for they shall be comforted.
+Written in the present participle, this word embodies an outlook of continuous action—reflective not only of personal repentance leading to salvation, but also an ongoing attitude of nothing good dwells in me, that is, in our flesh… (Romans 7:18).
+The person who is poor in spirit realizes his personal bankruptcy, which necessitates personal mourning, grief and agony over his plight before a holy and all-righteous God.
+James underscores this perspective on self when he writes: Be miserable and mourn and weep; let your laughter be turned into mourning, and your joy to gloom.
+Humble yourselves in the presence of the Lord and He will exalt you (4:9–10).
+Per this passage, mourning, i.e., longing for a life free from sin and to be with our Maker (cf. 2 Corinthians 5:2, 8), in turn, implores God’s attention and empowerment: for they shall be comforted.

-For when I am weak, then I am strong is the similar counterintuitive paradoxical promise of 2Corinthians 12:10.
-It is spiritual bankruptcy (poor in spirit) that leads to personal continual mourning that in turn facilitates Jesus’ conclusion of this beatitude: comforted (parakaleo) (“to call alongside”) (cf. 2Cor.
-1:3), the same word used elsewhere for the Holy Spirit, which can be translated “Helper.”
-Paraphrased: “Blessed are those who mourn for they shall inure to themselves the help of God.”
+For when I am weak, then I am strong is the similar counter-intuitive paradoxical promise of 2 Corinthians 12:10b.
+It is spiritual bankruptcy, being poor in spirit, that leads to continual personal mourning.
+That mourning in turn facilitates Jesus’ conclusion of this Beatitude: comforted (parakaleo, which means “to call alongside”) (cf. 2 Corinthians 1:3).
+The same word is used elsewhere for the Holy Spirit, which can be translated “Helper.”
+To paraphrase, Blessed are those who mourn for they shall ensure to themselves the help of God.
 Do you desire greater influence on the Hill?
 Here is the biblical prescription: Sober to your abject personal spiritual poverty.
-Once you realize you’re not so great, you position yourself for effective service; it is at this point God aids you.
+Once you realize you’re not so great, you position yourself for effective service; it is at this point, God aids you.

 C. IF YOU DESIRE GOD’S APPROVAL